What Your Fave Christmas Album Says About You

 There are bluesy rock n’ roll tunes first sung by Elvis like “Santa Bring My Baby Back (To Me)” and “Santa Claus Is Back In Town”.
 There are soothing gospel carols like “White Christmas”, “Silent Night”, and “I Believe”.
 This album makes you want to get down and boogie, and cry under a Christmas tree at the same time.

 Your fave Christmas album is...
 "Kaskade Christmas" by Kaskade

 You are… a bonafide clubber.
 Nothing says "I am a clubber" more than wanting even your Christmas music to be electronic.

-Clubs not open this December?
-No problem, you can dum-tss-dum-tss this Christmas with this festive album by American producer and DJ, Kaskade.
+You can dum-tss-dum-tss this Christmas with this festive album by American producer and DJ, Kaskade.
 His album, creatively titled “Kaskade Christmas”, includes 13 tracks of EDM-inspired Xmas songs to test your brand-new subwoofer that you got this Christmas.